nikxtaco/covid-data-analysis/README.md

 ### 1. Analysis of Covid Cases in Countries

-#### Summary
 Given a CSV file with data regarding the cases recorded in countries, calculates and returns one of the following depending on the command line input:
 * Statistics - calculates for each month, the minimum, maximum, average and standard deviation of the recorded cases across that month.
 * Correlation - calculates the correlation of each of the above results for any two countries.

+#### EXAMPLE

-Example CSV file is provided and the examples for possible interactions are as follows:
+Sample CSV file is provided and the examples for possible interactions are as follows:
 * python main.py 'Covid-data-for-project_1_sample.csv' "France" "statistics"
 * python main.py 'Covid-data-for-project_1_sample.csv' ["france","italy"] "correlation"